agorecki/AnalysisLab/README.md

 Clone the github repository via the GitHub website or via the Git client (if installed)
 Download and install Vagrant
-Download Packer and move the binary into your Packer folder
+Download Packer and move the binary to your Packer folder
 Download and install Virtualbox

 Move into our working directory.